-Island School’s temporary home in Sha Tin Wai and Tai Wai has enabled us to make new community partners with the students from Christ College and Ng Yuk Secondary Schools.
-A number of English Language projects across everything from ‘STEM’ subjects to Art, Music and Drama have come about as a result.
+Island School’s temporary home in Sha Tin Wai and Tai Wai enabled us to make new community partners with the students from Christ College and Ng Yuk Secondary Schools.
+A number of English Language projects across everything from ‘STEM’ subjects to Art, Music and Drama developed as a result.

 “I’m an 18-year-old student currently studying Computer Science at Charles Darwin University in Australia.
 I enjoy ice skating, bouldering, dancing and fencing.
 During our normal English lessons at NYSS, we would usually sit down with textbooks and do exercises and past papers.
 At NYSS, I was an English Ambassador.
 My job involved memorising and delivering the script for morning assemblies.
 These assemblies were sort of like news updates, but we did have holiday-themed assemblies like for Christmas, so that was quite fun since I got to learn a little about the festivals.
 Aside from that, my exposure to English in a realworld context was quite limited.
 With Community English, it was a lot more interactive and we did some pretty interesting activities.
 Some of the ones I remember were a basketball event and decorating Easter eggs with the Island School students.
 While I had to miss out on basketball, I had a blast decorating the eggs!
 As a student in a

 Chinese secondary school, I didn’t have many opportunities to practise speaking English—so that became my motivation when I joined Community English.
 When I first started secondary school,